 What is the symbolic power of the hoodie?

-Horror movie hoodies are used because of their powerful symbolic meaning.
+Horror movie t-shirts and hoodies are used because of their powerful symbolic meaning.
 The hoodie is often associated with hiding the face, the anonymity of the individual, and the possibility of violence.
 The hoodie is also associated with the image of the Grim Reaper.